tomgoter/w207_finalproject/README.md

 ### Nearest Neighbors Models
 Before jumping right into neura nets (as used by all of the top scorers), we decided to try a simplistic ML approach of using nearest neighbors regression, using both k-NR and r-NR methods.
 We used a Grid Search to tune hyperparameters in each case.
 With the k-NR methodology and a k-value of 5, we were able to achieve an RMSE of ~2.5 on our development set which is a significant improvement over the baseline methodology with ample room for improvement.

+### Single Layer Neural Nets
+From the universal approximation theorem, we believe that a single layer neural network can represent any function sufficiently well.
+Thus, we begin our foray into neural net regression for the Facial Keypoint Detection analysis through experimentation and evaluation of several different single layer neural network models.
+We evaluate various optimizers, activation functions, and training rates.